 At the end of the year absences, lateness and holiday absences are recorded on your child’s written report.

 Obviously this is very undesirable but does sometimes happen.
-Always take your child to the school office where they can be marked in the register.
-If your child needs to go to the doctor or dentist during the day then again call at the office.
-They will then fetch your child.
+Always take your child to the school office where they can be signed in and marked in the register.
+If your child needs to go to the doctor or dentist during the day then again call at the office to collect your child.
 We hope you are normally able to take your child for appointments etc. after school or in the holidays.

 Leave of Absence